NessunoZero/speedy_launcher/README.md

 [gitlab repo](https://gitlab.com/biotstoiq/launch)

-# Style rivisited and updated
+# Style revisited and updated

 Change to package name and app name happen only to avoid confusion

 # Release

-Actually I have no release but just debug build...
+Actually I have no published yet on any store, just in this repo inside [app-release.apk](/app/release/app-release.apk)...